We’ve stayed in Hyatt Place hotels many times, but never one like the Hyatt Place in Knoxville.

 Thankfully, Zuzu & I have learned how to get around these high hotel prices.
 We’ve even written a guide on how anyone can stay at expensive hotels for free.

 If you join the Hyatt Loyalty program, called World of Hyatt, you can use points to get free nights at Hyatt hotels.
 And while the cash prices for a room can jump up 500% when there’s high demand, the points price of this Hyatt only goes up 19%.

 Redeeming points can make for some crazy good deals vs paying in cash and that’s exactly what we got on this trip.

-As an Award Category 2 Hyatt property, the Hyatt Place Knoxville Downtown is normally 8,000 points per night.
-With Hyatt’s dynamic pricing, off-peak nights are only 6500 points and peak nights are 9500 points.
+When we visited, the Hyatt Place Knoxville Downtown was normally 8,000 points per night.
+With Hyatt’s dynamic pricing, off-peak nights were only 6500 points and peak nights are 9500 points.

 We got hit with peak pricing of 9500 points per nights.

 Our 2 nights for Spring Commencement were 9500 points for each of our adjoining rooms.
 If you do the math, that means that each Hyatt point was worth a whopping 6.15 cents ($585 / 9.5k points = $0.0615)!

 Most travel bloggers value Hyatt points at 1.5 cents (like Kyle at Live & Let’s Fly) or up to 2 cents per point.
 We got 3-4 times that!

 It’s amazing how much money we saved here by responsibly using the right credit cards to earn Hyatt points!